healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Cord Storage: Yes

-The Cosori has a standard BPA-free plastic 360° swivel base that’s sturdy and fits the carafe well enough (+5).
+The Cosori has a standard BPA-free plastic 360° swivel base that’s sturdy and fits the carafe well (+5).
 At the bottom of the base is the cord storage and also three small anti-slip rubber pads (+4).

 ### Power Cord